 Various members and organizations of the Cavendish community have joined together to create Cavendish Streetscapes, whose mission is To under take volunteer-led community initiatives to beatify our shared spaces and instill pride in our community.

 One of their first initiative is the Raise Our Flags project, which was begun the summer of 2018, when flags lined Main St. in the in Proctorsville.
 Through community support, both Cavendish and Proctorsville villages will have flags hanging by Memorial Day 2019.
 Not only does this help to showcase our villages, it also serves as a traffic calming measure.

 Steering Committee: The steering committee for the project includes: Carolyn Solzhenitsyn, Rolf van Schaik, Julia Gignoux, Martha Mott., Mary Ormrod, Doris Eddy and other members and organizations in the Cavendish community.

-Costs: The largest expense associated with the project is the purchase of the approximately 90 flags that will be needed.
-Thanks to a $1,000 grant from the Cavendish Community Fund, the flag fund is off to a good start but an additional $2,000 is needed.
+Costs: The largest expense associated with the project is the purchase and replacement of the approximately 90 flags, plus hardware, that are needed.

-How You Can Help: If you would like to help with this project, you can donate to the Go Fund Me page or send a check payable to Cavendish Streetscape Ltd to:
+How You Can Help: If you would like to help with this project, you can send a check payable to Cavendish Streetscapes to: